SupremeSingh/rustlings/README.md

 ### Separating Modules into Different Files

 Modules can be separated into different files.
 For example, the `sound` module can be separated into `sound.rs` and `instrument.rs` files.
-The `instrument.rs` file would look like ...
+Multiple modules are compiled into a unit called crate.
+Rust programs may contain a binary crate or a library crate.
+A binary crate is an executable project that has a main() method.

+A library crate is a group of components that can be reused in other projects.
+Unlike a binary crate, a library crate does not have an entry point (main() method).
+The Cargo tool is used to manage crates in Rust.
+For instance ...

 ### The `super` Keyword